 When he wasn't flying, Logan had a love of 20th Century Earth music, specifically Rock music from the 1980’s and could often be found listening to it in his free time.
 He had also been known to have some playing in the cockpit during his pre-flight checks, which he often claimed was to help focus his mind.
 His love of the genre inspired him to learn to play the guitar, which he had began during his time at the Academy.

-He was also an avid snowboarder, something he had picked up while away on a trip with his friends during his time at the Academy.
-However being a born in space and at the helm his preferred home, most of his time was spent on the Holodeck and not on real snow slopes when he had the time.
+He was also an avid mountain biker, something he had picked up while away on a trip with his friends during his time at the Academy.
+However being a born in space and at the helm his preferred home, most of his time was spent on the Holodeck and not in real woods when he had the time.